wavefrontHQ/docs/integrations/openshift.md

 Because default parameters are used, the collector runs as a daemonset and uses `wavefront-proxy` as sink.
 The collector auto-discovers the pods and services that expose metrics and dynamically starts collecting metrics for the targets.
 It collects metrics from the kubernetes API server if configured.

 Now log in to Wavefront and search for the `<KUBERNETES_CLUSTER_NAME>` in kubernetes integration dashboards.

+### Install and Configure Wavefront Operator on OpenShift Enterprise 3.x

+The Wavefront Collector supports monitoring of OpenShift clusters:
+* To monitor OpenShift Origin 3.9 follow the steps in [Installation and Configuration on OpenShift](https://github.com/wavefronthq/wavefront-kubernetes-collector/tree/master/docs/openshift.md).
+* To monitor OpenShift Enterprise 3.11 follow the steps in [Installation and Configuration of Wavefront Collector Operator on OpenShift](https://github.com/wavefronthq/wavefront-kubernetes-collector/tree/master/docs/openshift-operator.md)

 #### Using an Existing Proxy